spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-vmware/install.md

 ## Deployment

-The video below provides a demonstration of the installation wizard and the prompts you will encounter.
+The video below demonstrates the installation wizard and the prompts you will encounter.
 Take a moment to watch the video before you begin the installation process.
 Make sure to use values that are appropriate for your environment.
 Use the **three-dot Menu** in the lower right corner of the video to expand the video to full screen and to change the playback speed.

 <Tabs groupId="mode">
 <TabItem label="Non-Airgap" value="non-airgap">